ddodogames/RSDKv3-Decompilation/README.md

 ![](header.png?raw=true)

-A complete decompilation of Retro Engine v3.
+A complete decompilation of Retro Engine v3. test

 # **SUPPORT THE OFFICIAL RELEASE OF SONIC CD**
 + Without assets from the official release, this decompilation will not run.